-See the comments made above with respect to the implementation of Article 3, paragraph 9 in the context of Article 4 of the Convention.
+See the comments made with respect to the implementation of Article 3, paragraph 9 in the context of Article 4 of the Convention.

 Article 9, paragraph 1

-See Article 6 of the Environmental Information Directive.
-There is equally a right to administrative and judicial review of acts or omissions in relation to requests for any information held under the SEVESO III Directive.
+Article 6 of the Environmental Information Directive provides for access to justice concerning requests for information.
+There is equally a right to administrative and judicial review of acts or omissions in relation to requests for information under the SEVESO III Directive.

 Article 9, paragraph 2

-See Article 11 of Directive 2011/92/EU and Article 25 of Directive 2010/75/EU.

-Article 23 of the SEVESO III Directive also contains provisions on access to justice concerning acts or omissions in relation to cases of public participation on specific individual projects, and guarantees of procedural safeguards (procedures to be timely, not prohibitively expensive, etc.).
+Article 11 of the EIA Directive, Article 25 of the Industrial Emissions Directive and Article 23 of the SEVESO III Directive foresee provisions on access to justice relating to projects.

-Regulation (EU) No 1257/2013 on ship recycling also includes provisions on access to justice.

 Article 9, paragraph 3

-A proposal for a Directive on access to justice in environmental matters was adopted by the Commission on 24 October 2003.
-The recent CJEU jurisprudence implies that the proposal for a directive on access to justice in environmental matters, which the Commission had adopted in 2003 but was not approved by the Council, is now obsolete.
-In its Communication of 2nd October 2013 "Regulatory Fitness and Performance (REFIT): Results and Next Steps" the Commission has identified a number of proposals to be withdrawn.
-The proposal on access to justice in environmental matters is one of them.
-In light of the withdrawal, the Commission will consider alternative ways of meeting its obligations under the Aarhus Convention.

-The Commission is currently conducting an impact assessment on different options to improve access to justice.

-The 7th EAP states the following in that regard:

-"65.
-In order to maximise the benefits of Union environment legislation by improving implementation, the 7th EAP shall ensure that by 2020:

-(…) (e) the principle of effective legal protection for citizens and their organisations is facilitated.

-This requires, in particular:

-(…) (v) ensuring that national provisions on access to justice reflect the case law of the Court of Justice of the European Union.
-Promoting non-judicial dispute resolution as a means of finding amicable and effective solutions for disputes in the environmental field."

-There are several EU instruments that facilitate access to justice in general and which also apply in the environmental field, in particular Directive 2008/52/EC on mediation in civil and commercial matters and Regulation (EC) No 44/2001 on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters.
-In the period of 2011-13, the following new measures were taken:
+There are several EU instruments that facilitate access to justice in general and which also apply in the environmental field, such as the Mediation Directive 2008/52/EC in civil and commercial matters.

-- Regulation (EU) No 1215/2012 of the European Parliament and of the Council on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters (Brussels I Regulation (recast), which enters into force on 10 January 2015, will replace the existing Brussels I Regulation (EC) No 44/2001.
+The Brussels I Regulation 1215/2012 (recast) entered into force on 10 January 2015.
 It provides for international jurisdiction of EU courts in civil and commercial cases, such as civil liability actions that may be covered by Article 9 of the Convention.
-The new Regulation abolishes exequatur (which is necessary for getting judgments recognised in other Member States) and thus facilitates the recognition and enforcement of judgments in civil and commercial, including environmental matters, in other Member States.
+The new Regulation abolishes exequatur (for getting judgments recognised in other Member States) and thus facilitates the recognition and enforcement of judgments in civil and commercial, including environmental matters, in other Member States.